FLO 2023 Tour Dates

 It was 1969.
 I was a drama student in my final year, casting around for a subject for my dissertation.
 I hit on the idea of interviewing and recording the reminiscences of Florence Smith, my paternal grandmother.
-"Nanny" Smith was happy to oblige and so, for several days in The Spring of 1969, I sat in her cosy living room at number 36 Richie House, Hazelville Road, North London, drinking copious amounts of tea and listening avidly while Nanny Smith filled spool after spool of my tape recorder with her recollections.
+"Nanny Smith" was happy to oblige and so, for several days in the Spring of 1969, I sat in her cosy living room at number 36 Richie House, Hazelville Road, North London, drinking copious amounts of tea and listening avidly while spool after spool of my tape recorder was filled with her recollections.
 Florence told me of her Victorian childhood, her marriage to a young man who was later seriously wounded in the First World War (my grandfather), her struggle to put food on the table for her hungry children in the 1930s, and her harrowing experiences of the London Blitz.
 For the times, it was a common enough story and yet, for all that, a unique one too, as unique as any human being's life.

 I transcribed Florence's account, edited it and submitted it as my long overdue third year thesis.
 I gave it the title, Flo Smith - Now and Then.
 Three months later, I graduated from the Rose Bruford College of Speech and Drama and within weeks had obtained my first acting job at The Oxford Playhouse.

 Years passed.
 I established myself as an actor, married, had children, got divorced, married again and had more children.
 When I last counted, we had ten grandchildren.
 The hustle and bustle of everyday existence and the demands of surviving in a challenging profession inevitably forced Flo Smith's story to the extremities of my consciousness.
 Eventually, I forgot all about it.
-Then, "Nanny" died.
+Then, 'Nanny' died.
 It was 1989 and she was 96.

 More years passed.
 In the course of moving house, Flo Smith - Now and Then came to light again.
 I re-read it, more from curiosity than anything else.
-The years that my Grandmother had described for me so long ago had themselves receded further into the irretrievable past.
+The years that my Grandmother had described for me so long ago had receded further into the irretrievable past.
 The dissertation itself had passed into history and had become a piece of memorabilia, an historical fragment validating my own existence.
 I read it again and again over the following weeks, months, years and vowed to somehow salvage Flo Smith - Now and Then from the flux of time.
 I developed a growing conviction that Flo's story deserved to reach a wider audience.
 But how?
 As a radio programme perhaps?
 As a piece of reminiscence theatre?
 As a one woman show.

 With this in mind, I searched for the original tape recordings Flo had made for me in 1969.
 Disaster!
 All of the recordings had been completely lost!
 I was in despair.
 Yet I still had the written testimony of my Grandmother's life, in which Florence's unique and distinctive voice had been captured.

 Using the original transcripts, and working closely with Ursula Mohan, a first draft was formed.
-This was read for an invited audience of family and friends at Flo's daughter, Dorothy's, church - the Union Church, Crouch End, London, on the bank holiday weekend of April 30th, 2017.
+This was read for an invited audience of family and friends at Flo's daughter's, Dorothy's, church - the Union Church, Crouch End, London, on the bank holiday weekend of April 30th, 2017.